-Unless you've been MIA from social media for the past twelve months, chances are you've heard of The Ordinary.
+Unless you've been MIA from social media for the past few years, chances are you've heard of The Ordinary.
 Sitting under Toronto-based skincare company Deciem, The Ordinary changed the beauty game when it launched a bunch of high-tech serums that give their expensive counterparts a run for their money.
-With ingredients such as niacinimide, zinc, and hyaluronic acid, the brand quickly went viral and has been selling out on ASOS and Adore Beauty (to name a few) ever since.
+With ingredients such as niacinamide, zinc, and hyaluronic acid, the brand quickly went viral and is now available at major retailers like Ulta, ASOS, Skinstore, and more.

-One of the hero products in the initial launch was the retinol serum.
+One of the hero products in The Ordinary's initial launch was the Advanced Retinol 2% serum, now known as the Granactive Retinoid 2% Emulsion.
 The anti-ager was loved by all for its ability to refine and re-texture the skin.
-But within the last month, five new additions have been added to the lineup, meaning now every skin type, whether you're new or retinol products or a regular user, can find their ideal concentration.
+But since its initial launch, five retinoids have been added to the lineup.
+This now means every skin type, along with beginner and regular retinol users, can find their ideal concentration.
 Excited?
 So are we.